 Therefore, here’s some of the coolest 3D printed musical instrument projects you can make at home today.

 The Black Widow 3D Printed Guitar – A New Take on an Old Favorite

 Guitars are often the first thing that comes to mind when we think of musical instruments, and the same goes for 3D printed instruments.

 Whether you play or not, you’ll know that guitars come in many different forms.
 While there are plenty of acoustic and mini guitar models out there to try out, one of the coolest designs for a 3D printed guitar is easily the Black Widow.

 Not only does it look cool, the Black Widow has found a good following from many different 3D printing enthusiasts willing to share their advice with others.

 This following is thanks to its sound as well as its design.
 Whether it’s your first guitar or a new addition to your collection, the Black Widow is a great 3D printed guitar for anyone interested in picking up a new axe.
-You can hear how it sounds in the video below.

 With a printing time of 100+ hours, and plenty of opportunities to change the design to your liking, the Black Widow is customizable and fully open to tweaks and touches.
 This makes it a great choice for anyone looking for a 3D printed musical instrument project with a little extra challenge.